A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure

-4. Once the reaction is complete, transfer the solution to a UV-Vis cuvette.
+6. Once the reaction appears complete (based on color change and potentially other observations), carefully transfer a portion of the solution to a clean UV-Vis cuvette.

 Significance